scalar-labs/scalardb/docs/scalardb-server.md

 scalar.db.server.decommissioning_duration_secs=30

 #
-# Underlying storage/database configurations
+# Transaction manager configurations
 #

+# Transaction manager implementation. `consensus-commit` by default.
+scalar.db.transaction_manager=consensus-commit

+# Storage implementation used for Consensus Commit. `cassandra` by default.
+scalar.db.storage=cassandra

 # Comma separated contact points.
-For DynamoDB, the region is specified by this parameter.
 scalar.db.contact_points=localhost

 # Port number for all the contact points.
-Default port number for each database is used if empty.
 #scalar.db.contact_port=

 # Credential information to access the database.
-For Cosmos DB for NoSQL, username isn't used.
-For DynamoDB, AWS_ACCESS_KEY_ID is specified by the username and AWS_ACCESS_SECRET_KEY is specified by the password.
 scalar.db.username=cassandra
 scalar.db.password=cassandra

-# Storage implementation. "cassandra" or "cosmos" or "dynamo" or "jdbc" or "grpc" can be set.
-Default storage is "cassandra".
-scalar.db.storage=cassandra

-# The type of the transaction manager. "consensus-commit" or "jdbc" or "grpc" can be set.
-The default is "consensus-commit".
-scalar.db.transaction_manager=consensus-commit

-# Isolation level used for ConsensusCommit.
+# Isolation level used for Consensus Commit.
 Either SNAPSHOT or SERIALIZABLE can be specified.
 SNAPSHOT is used by default.
 scalar.db.consensus_commit.isolation_level=SNAPSHOT

-# Serializable strategy used for ConsensusCommit transaction manager.
+# Serializable strategy used for Consensus Commit.
 # Either EXTRA_READ or EXTRA_WRITE can be specified.
 EXTRA_READ is used by default.
 # If SNAPSHOT is specified in the property "scalar.db.consensus_commit.isolation_level", this is ignored.
 scalar.db.consensus_commit.serializable_strategy=